 It’s a valid question.
-And the truth is some successful businesses don’t actually need to worry about SEO, whereas for others it is the key to their success.
-In this article we take a look at three very different, successful businesses – Nike, Fuji and The York Roast Co – and discuss how important SEO is for them.
+And the truth is some successful brands don’t actually need to worry about SEO, whereas for others it is the key to their success.
+In this article we take a look at three very different, successful brands – Nike, Fuji and The York Roast Co – and discuss how important SEO is for them.

 Success isn’t measured by the size of your business, though.
 What if you’re a local sandwich shop that can barely keep up with its current clientele?
 That sounds like a successful business in its own right but does it need SEO to maintain or grow its business?